Missing Netflix's 1899? 5 Thrilling Shows You Can Binge-Watch Instead

 5. Manifest (2018)

 Streaming on Netflix, Manifest is just the series to binge-watch if you’re in the mood for something as good as 1899.
-The plot, which revolves around the passengers of a plane that suddenly lands after disappearing for five and a half years, is gripping from the get-go.
+The plot revolves around the passengers of a plane that suddenly lands after disappearing for five and a half years, is gripping from the get-go.

 Watch it on Netflix.